How To Find Mass With Velocity And Momentum

 Visualize the Concepts

 Visualizing the concepts of mass, velocity, and momentum can make them easier to understand.
+That said, similarly, imagine a baseball thrown at a high velocity versus one thrown slowly.
 Imagine a truck and a bicycle moving at the same velocity.
-The truck has much more mass, so it has more momentum and would be much harder to stop.
-Similarly, imagine a baseball thrown at a high velocity versus one thrown slowly.
+But the truck has much more mass, so it has more momentum and would be much harder to stop.
 The faster baseball has more momentum and will exert a greater force upon impact.

 FAQ